ivorbach/Marqet/index.md

 Please read this privacy notice carefully as it will help you understand what we do with the information that we collect.

-TABLE OF CONTENTS

-1. WHAT INFORMATION DO WE COLLECT?
-2. WILL YOUR INFORMATION BE SHARED WITH ANYONE?
-3. IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?
-4. HOW LONG DO WE KEEP YOUR INFORMATION?
-5. DO WE MAKE UPDATES TO THIS NOTICE?

 1. WHAT INFORMATION DO WE COLLECT?
 We collect no information from you.